-1. International associations of local and regional authorities that meet the criteria of Article 65 may ask to become a Statutory Partner, Institutional Partner or Observer Partner to the Congress or to one of its chambers.

-2. A partnership status is granted for a renewable period of five years.

-3. The request for partnership status should be addressed to the Secretary General of the Congress who, if he judges the application to be admissible, shall forward it to the appropriate bureau.
+- 1. International associations of local and regional authorities that meet the criteria of Rule 65 may ask to become a Statutory Partner, Institutional Partner or Observer Partner to the Congress or to one of its chambers. - 2.
+A partnership status is granted for a renewable period of five years. - 3.
+The request for partnership status should be addressed to the Secretary General of the Congress who, if he judges the application to be admissible, shall forward it to the appropriate bureau. - 4.
+The Bureau of the Congress or the bureau of the relevant chamber shall decide on the application on the basis of the conditions set out in Rule 65 and specific criteria detailed in the rules governing the different types of partnership status.